Buddhist modernism: West: Naturalized Buddhism

 Other forms of Neo-Buddhism are found outside Asia, particularly in European nations.
 According to Bernard Faure – a professor of Religious Studies with a focus on Buddhism, Neo-Buddhism in the forms found in the West is a modernist restatement, a form of spiritual response to anxieties of individuals and the modern world that is not grounded in its ancient ideas, but "a sort of impersonal flavorless or odorless spirituality".
 It is a re-adaptation, a kind of Buddhism "a la carte", that understands the needs and then is reformulated to fill a void in the West, rather than reflect the ancient canons and secondary literature of Buddhism.

 Some Western interpreters of Buddhism have proposed the term "naturalized Buddhism" for few of these movements.
 It is devoid of rebirth, karma, nirvana, realms of existence, and other concepts of Buddhism, with doctrines such as the Four Noble Truths reformulated and restated in modernistic terms.
-This "deflated secular Buddhism" stresses compassion, impermanence, causality, selfless persons, no Bodhisattvas, no nirvana, no rebirth, and a naturalists approach to well-being of oneself and others.
+This "deflated secular Buddhism" stresses compassion, impermanence, causality, selfless persons, no Bodhisattvas, no nirvana, no rebirth, and a naturalist approach to well-being of oneself and others.
 Meditation and spiritual practices such as Vipassana, or its variants, centered around self-development remain a part of the Western Neo-Buddhist movements.
 According to James Coleman, the focus of most vipassana students in the west "is mainly on meditation practice and a kind of down-to-earth psychological wisdom."

 For many western Buddhists, the rebirth doctrine in the Four Noble Truths teaching is a problematic notion.
 According to Lamb, "Certain forms of modern western Buddhism [...] see it as purely mythical and thus a dispensable notion."
 Westerners find "the ideas of karma and rebirth puzzling", states Damien Keown – a professor of Buddhist Ethics.
 It may not be necessary to believe in some of the core Buddhist doctrines to be a Buddhist, though most Buddhists in Asia do accept these traditional teachings and seek better rebirth.
 The rebirth, karma, realms of existence and cyclic universe doctrines underpin the Four Noble Truths in Buddhism.
 It is possible to reinterpret the Buddhist doctrines such as the Four Noble Truths, states Keown, since the final goal and the answer to the problem of suffering is nirvana and not rebirth.